mk-fg/git-nerps/README.rst

     These do have some useful info and feedback and comments from git-crypt author himself, incl. description of some of its internals.

+  Decided against using it for variety of reasons - OpenSSL, not AEAD, somewhat different use-case and tools for that, C++.

 * `git-encrypt <https://github.com/shadowhand/git-encrypt>`__ ("gitcrypt" tool).